amir734jj/beam-planner/README.md

 subset of users.

 ## Observation
-As the number of users/satellites/interferences increase, the completness of my solution decrease.
-This is expected as my solution uses greedy programming (greedy condition: always start with sattelite with covered users).
+As the number of users/satellites/interferences increase, the completeness of my solution decrease.
+This is expected as my solution uses greedy programming (greedy condition: always start with satellite with covered users).
 The correct solution should use dynamic programming such that it would provide service to maximum number of users.

 ## Testing